plenus-cloud/plenuslb/README.md

 - ephemeral IP pools, useful when the life cycle of the IP follows the life cycle of the service
 - persistent IP pools, targeted for all those cases where a static reservation of the IP is necessary

-At the moment it is not possibile to create an IP address with an ephemeral IP pool and then migrate it to a persistent IP pool.
+At the moment it is not possible to create an IP address with an ephemeral IP pool and then migrate it to a persistent IP pool.

 ### Ephemeral IP